What is testicular cancer?

 What are the symptoms?

-The most common symptoms of
+The most common symptoms of testicular cancer include:

 - A heavy feeling in the scrotum.

 How is testicular cancer diagnosed?

 Because other problems can cause symptoms like those of testicular cancer, your doctor may order tests to find out if you have another problem.
 These tests may include blood tests and imaging tests of the testicles such as an ultrasound or a CT scan.